google/skia-buildbot/skolo/raspberry-pi/README.md

 # flexibility this way.
 (Reminder that $HOME is not NFS mounted, and so updating
 # $HOME on the master image does not autoupdate all the pis)

+# Install libimobiledevice.
+If you are updating to a newer version of Raspbian,
+# try installing using apt-get; if it works, update this README.
+Otherwise,
+# see ../ios/README.md.

 # Ctrl+D to exit chroot
 ```
   - `./setup-swarming.sh`  This will do all automatic, idempotent setup that is possible.
 If Ansible can be configured to act inside a chroot, this should be ported to Ansible.